What Is Idiopathic Scoliosis?

 Some kids with severe scoliosis need a type of surgery called a spinal fusion.
 During the operation, an orthopedic surgeon straightens the spine as much as possible and holds it in place with rods and screws.
 The surgeon then puts in a to join (fuse) some of the vertebrae together.
 That way, the curve can't get worse.

-After about a year, the bones should be fully fused.
+After about 6 months, the bones should be fully fused.
 The metal rods are no longer needed, but stay in the back because they aren't doing any harm and taking them out requires another operation.

 - Scoliosis: Bracing